 The historical fiction books serve as the anchors for the study, providing students with context for learning aspects of California history.
 Like many unit studies, California Out of the Box offers opportunities for lots of hands-on activities, including choices to suit different types of learners.

-Instructions at the front of the book explain how to prepare a three-brad, pocket folder for each student.
+Instructions at the front of the book explain how to prepare a three-brad pocket folder for each student.
 Handouts in the appendices are to be copied, punched with holes, and placed in the folder.
 Families are given permission to copy these pages for family members, but schools or co-ops need to purchase a class license.
+Alternatively, you can purchase the California Out of the Box Student Folder book, which has all the handouts for the curriculum.

 Course author, Christine Echeverri, believes that effective learning includes taking children to deeper levels of thinking.
 She introduces sections of the reading with what she calls “big questions” that correlate with themes of the books.
 Examples of these “big questions” are: “What can myths teach us?” and “How are humans and animals connected?” (both on page 27), and “Why is history worth knowing?” (on page 57).
-She also has comprehension, discussion, and review questions.
 “Reflections” are yet another avenue for student responses.
 Reflections might be a single question or activity or a series of questions and activities that involve discussion, writing, and drawing.
 Many of the questions and reflections help students think through the “big questions.”
+She also has the expected comprehension, discussion, and review questions.

 Timeline activities are included throughout the course.
 As the author explains, these can be done in a low-tech fashion with note cards or in a high-tech fashion using the free online site Timetoast.